na-na-hi/renget/archive/tmd2character_Sail.md

 *Worn/Held Item: Mystic Scarf* | Increases BP for Water-Type moves by 2.
 Changes Rotom form if held.
 *Equipped Item: Oran Berry* | Heals the user for 10HP.
 1. Blast Seed | Explodes on contact for 10 true damage.
-2. Tiny Reviver Seed | Revives fainted Pokémon to half HP.
+2. Meteorite Shard | A shard of a meteorite that possibly worth 150₽
 3. Heal Seed | 	Cures all status conditions.
 4. N/A | N/A